hmchen47/DataScience/ML/MLNN-Hinton/03-Backpropagation.md

   + Weight and target values
     + Statement: Instead of showing the weights get closer to a good set of weights, show that the actual output values get closer the target values
     + true even for non-convex problems that averaging different good sets of weights may give a bad set of weights
-    + Not true for perceptron learning
-      + the outputs as a whole can get further away from the target output even the weights are getting closer to good sets of weights
+    + Not true for perceptron learning: the outputs as a whole can get further away from the target output even the weights are getting closer to good sets of weights
   + simplest example: a linear neuron with a squared error measure

 + Linear neurons